Australia sending troops, police to Solomons amid unrest

 “I had honestly thought that we had gone past the darkest days in the history of our country,” he said.
 “However, today’s events are a painful reminder that we have a long way to go.”

-Despite an announcement from the Royal Solomon Islands Police Force that they would be conducting increased patrols through Honiara amid the lockdown, protesters again took to the streets Thursday.
+Despite an announcement from the Solomon Islands police force that they would be conducting increased patrols through Honiara amid the lockdown, protesters again took to the streets Thursday.

 Local journalist Gina Kekea posted photos on Twitter of a bank, shops and a school in flames.